-Empada Recipe Posted by Rachel on Jul 15, 2011 in Food
+Empada Recipe Posted by Rachel on Jul 15, 2011 in Uncategorized

 Empadas are one of my favorite Brazilian snacks, though they shouldn’t be confused with empanadas from neighboring Latin American countries.
 They’re like quiches, and look like teeny tiny pies.
 They can be filled with just about anything – meat, cheese, fish, heart of palm, chocolate, fruit, you name it.
 Empadas, also known as empadinhas, originally come from Portuguese cuisine, and date back to medieval times.